kencoken/enceval-toolkit/README.txt

 * Standard hard encoding
 * Kernel codebook encoding
 * Locality-constrained linear encoding
+* Fisher kernel

 These can be evaluated over the following datasets:

 * PASCAL VOC 2007

-Support for further encoding methods and datasets, including the Fisher encoding, will be provided in future releases.
+Support for further methods and datasets will be provided in future releases.

 ii.
 PAPER
 -----------------------------